mpv-player/mpv/DOCS/man/options.rst

 ``--list-protocols``
     Print a list of the supported protocols.

+``--log-file=<path>``
+    Opens the given path for writing, and print log messages to it.
+Existing files will be truncated.
+The log level always corresponds to ``-v``, regardless of terminal verbosity levels.

 ``--config-dir=<path>``
     Force a different configuration directory.
 If this is set, the given directory is used to load configuration files, and all other configuration